norbekoff/three-js-playground/README.md

-# ThreeBoilerplate

-This is the boilerplate that I'm using for my Three.js tutorials.

-Wanna use it? okay then just follow these simple steps:

 1. Clone the repository;
 2. Open the folder in Visual Studio Code;
 3. Open the terminal and type this command: npm install